Jean-AT/Jean-AT/README.md

-# 👋 Hi, I'm Jeanpool Arias
+# 👋 Hi, I'm Jean Arias

 🎓 I'm a **Software Engineering student** at the **Peruvian University of Applied Sciences (UPC)**.
 💻 I have growing experience in **backend development**, where I enjoy building APIs and structured systems using modern technologies.